namanvats/Standard-Algorithms/README.md

 It takes input the total number of nodes,total edges and the source from where we need to start the traversal in graph.

--First line of input contains nodes(n),edges(e) and source(s).
+- First line of input contains nodes(n),edges(e) and source(s).
--Next e lines contains the node-node pair denoting the edge between these two nodes.
+- Next e lines contains the node-node pair denoting the edge between these two nodes.

 ### Output Format